radian-software/utunes/README.md

     (straight-use-package '(utunes :host github :repo "raxod502/utunes"))

+To make sure the packages remain in sync, I recommend installing the Emacs package first and then running:

+    $ pipx install utunes -e --spec ~/.emacs.d/straight/repos/utunes

 ## Music library format

 All metadata for your music library is stored in a single JSON file